Kayli/logspub/geography.md

   - east and southeast asia as well as the russian far east to a lesser extent

 - middle east (ash-sharq al-awsat)
-  - region spanning the Levant, Arabian Peninsula, Anatolia (including modern Turkey and Cyprus), Egypt, Iran and Iraq
+  - region spanning the levant, arabian peninsula, anatolia (including modern turkey and cyprus), egypt, iran and iraq

 - near east: kinda similar to middle east